-Getting on Amazon Prime should be part of every sellers’ e-commerce strategy, bringing fast shipping, increased conversions, higher customer spend, improved visibility, and a shiny blue badge.
+Getting on Amazon Prime should be part of every sellers’ e-commerce strategy.
+Selling on Amazon Prime brings faster shipping, increased conversions, higher customer spend, improved visibility, and a shiny blue badge.

 However, how to get on Amazon Prime is another question.
 We’re here to discuss different ways to get on Amazon Prime and the pros and cons of each.

 Amazon Prime is an e-commerce subscription service for Amazon customers.
 For $12.99 a month, members benefit from free and fast delivery, as well as exclusive sales, media content, groceries, and much more.
-The benefits don’t stop at online shoppers either — many e-commerce sellers have seen sales boosts as well.
+The benefits don’t stop at online shoppers either, as many e-commerce sellers see sales boosts as well.

 Some of the seller advantages of Amazon Prime are even more attractive than the customer perks.
 Amazon retailers are almost guaranteed increased conversions and customer spend through: